rauljordan/mutant-rs/README.md

 mutator to be lightning fast, and the allocator of choice can be customized when interacting with the libraries.

+Eventually, **coverage-guided mutation via an input DB will be supported for the library**.

 Inspired by [honggfuzz](https://github.com/google/honggfuzz)'s mutator.

 ## Example